igreil/truecaps/README.md

 	- possibly `Latin Extended Additional` (U+1E00 ..U+1EFF)
 * Modularization with `\input`
-* Look into support for more exotic (yet Latin-based) languages, like Vietnamese or some African or native American writing systems
+* Look into support for more exotic (yet Latin-based) languages, like Vietnamese, Yoruba and some other African or native American writing systems
-* Add checks for missing glyphs
+* Add sanity checks for missing glyphs
-* Silent option to disable warnings
+* Silent option to disable warnings (Letter X will remain unsupported)
 * Switch from `\oldtextsc{…}` and `\textsc{…}` to `\textsc{…}` and `\texttc{…}`
 * Simplify and optimize code
-* Testsuite for common Latin (European) languages
 * Submit to CTAN

 ## History

+* v0.4 Dropped XeLaTeX compatibility.
 * v0.3 Full support for Czech, Slovene, Hungarian, Spanish and Catalan.
 * v0.2 Full support for English, German and French.
 * v0.1 Initial fork from निरंजन's "unisc.sty" v0.1 (2022-04-21).